There’s just one problem.

 So it might benefit heart health, in reasonable amounts, and it doesn’t seem to hurt.
 It’s just that the evidence isn’t that strong.

-And just for fun, if you really want to make sure your chocolate is “heart-healthy,” here are a few ideas for how to eat it:
+And just for fun, if you want to make your chocolate “heart-healthy,” here are a few ideas for how to eat it:

 I don’t mean “mind your manners” mindfully, or “watch how much you eat” mindfully.
 I mean push the pause button on your busy day and sit down and actually savour what you’re eating for a just few short minutes.
 (Note to self.)